RockefellerArchiveCenter/project_electron/content/research.md

 `“As a [kind of user] I want to do [an action] so that [goal].”`

-These user stories are divided into four user groups:
+An initial set of user stories are divided into four user groups:

   - Donors and Depositors
   - Researchers
   - Rockefeller Archive Center Staff
   - Allied Information Professionals

+Additionally, a second set stories specific to archival discovery and delivery -- many of which articulate pain points in current discovery and delivery environments -- was generated in 2019.

 [All user stories are available on GitHub](https://github.com/RockefellerArchiveCenter/project_electron/tree/master/user-stories).